 Although I no longer drink alcohol, I was a heavy drinker for a number of years.
 At the time, I would have described my drinking like this: The intended consequence was a pleasant alcohol buzz.
 The unintended consequence was an unpleasant hangover.
 I thought I valued the buzz enough that I was willing to tolerate the hangover.
 Maybe that’s true.
 But there is also another way to see it.

-Although I was unaware of it at the time, I was also addicted to the hangover.
+Although I was unaware of it at the time, I was also obsessed with the hangover.
 No matter how long I sailed the alcohol seas every weekend, I’d inevitably wash up on the shore of Monday morning, feeling physically sick and anxious.
 There was something in me that unconsciously sought this uncomfortable feeling.
 I didn’t realize it at the time, but some part of me found this state familiar, felt I deserved to feel miserable at the start of every week.
 In letting go of alcohol, I learned to quit chasing the buzz–but I also learned to quit inflicting unnecessary harm on myself.

 Your Internal Critic